kubeshop/testkube-docs/docs/articles/resource-access-management.md

 # Resource Access Management

-Testkube provides a flexible access-control mechanism to help you enforce how members of an Organisation have access to Environments and their Resources (Workflows, Workflow Templates, Triggers and Webhooks).
+Testkube provides a flexible access-control mechanism to help you enforce how members of an Organization have access to Environments and their Resources (Workflows, Workflow Templates, Triggers and Webhooks).

-## Organisation Members and Teams
+## Organization Members and Teams

-There are four roles for organisation members - [Read More](/testkube-pro/articles/organization-management#members).
+There are four roles for organization members - [Read More](/testkube-pro/articles/organization-management#members).
 For the sake of this document:
 - `Owner` / `Admin` - Always have access to all resources in all environments.
 - `Member` - Resource access is controlled at the Environment and Resource Group level.